marmelab/react-admin/docs/Authentication.md

             .then(({ token }) => {
                 localStorage.setItem('token', token)
             });
         }
+        return Promise.resolve();
     }
+}
 ```

 **Tip**: It's a good idea to store credentials in `localStorage`, to avoid reconnection when opening a new browser tab.
 But this makes your application [open to XSS attacks](http://www.redotheweb.com/2015/11/09/api-security.html), so you'd better double down on security, and add an `httpOnly` cookie on the server side, too.

-When the `loginClient` Promise resolves, the login form redirects to the previous page, or to the admin index if the user just arrived.
+When the `authClient` Promise resolves, the login form redirects to the previous page, or to the admin index if the user just arrived.

 ## Sending Credentials to the REST API